nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ## Resharding Indexes

+In order to reshard an index to have a different number of shards in elasticsearch clusters, you will do the following:

+1. Start a reshard process
+2. Check the status for a 'COMPLETE' state
+3. Finalize the reshard process with the following API's below.

+IMPORTANT: Only reshard one index at a time.
+Make sure you start, status, and finalize a reshard process COMPLETELY before resharding the next index.

 ### Start Resharding
 Starts the resharding process to create a new index with the given number of shards and copies the data from the old index to the new index.
 Both indexes will be used for ingest until the resharding is finalized.

-You MUST give the elastic_name parameter to tell CMR which cluster your index is in that is going to be resharded.
+You MUST give the elastic_name parameter to tell CMR which elastic cluster your index is in that is going to be resharded.

-- Required params:
+Required params:
-    - elastic_name (str)
-        - options: gran-elastic and elastic
+- num_shards = int (num of shards you want the index to have at the end)
+- elastic_name = string (elastic cluster name you want to reshard in)
+    - Options: `gran-elastic` or `elastic`

 ```
 curl -i \